Skip to main content

 Do I Need a Lawyer for My Mediation Session?

-Most mediation situations don't require the parties to obtain their own legal counsel.
-There are some situations when it is a good idea to seek a mediation lawyer to advise you regarding mediation.
+Most mediation situations don’t require the parties to obtain their own legal counsel.
+Still, there are situations when it is a good idea to seek a mediation lawyer’s advice.
 A mediation lawyer is an attorney who understands your legal issue and is familiar with the mediation process.

-This article discusses when to use a lawyer for mediation and factors to consider when selecting a mediation lawyer.
-It also offers tips for locating a mediation lawyer.
+This article discusses when to use a lawyer for mediation and key considerations when seeking the right legal professional for your issue.
+It also offers tips for finding a qualified mediation lawyer near you.

 When Should You Use a Lawyer for Mediation?

-In some situations, it is a good idea to consult with or obtain the services of a lawyer for mediation.
+In some situations, it is a good idea to consult with or retain a lawyer for mediation.
 This is the case, for instance, if your property rights are being affected.

 divorce process is often resolved through mediation.
 Consulting a divorce lawyer familiar with mediation before proceeding with family law mediation in family court can be beneficial.
 A divorce attorney can help divorcing couples avoid divorce litigation by utilizing mediation in a family law case.
 Many state courts, including Missouri, promote the use of mediation in child custody and support matters by court rule.

-A mediation lawyer can also help you sort through the consequences of certain decisions.
-This will allow you to make the best decisions for yourself in mediation.
-You can even make obtaining a mediation lawyer's approval a condition of all settlement agreements made in mediation.
+A mediation lawyer can also help you understand the consequences of certain decisions.
+This will help you make the best decisions for yourself in mediation.
+You can even make obtaining a mediation lawyer’s approval a condition of all settlement agreements made in mediation.

 Considerations When Selecting a Mediation Lawyer